Search for pair production of vector-like quarks in leptonic final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 Limits on the \TTbar and \BBbar production cross sections for both benchmark branching fraction scenarios are shown in Figure~\ref{fig:123leplimits}, where the band around the theory prediction indicates the scale and PDF uncertainties expected at NNLO.
 The corresponding mass limits are listed in Table~\ref{tab:123lepLimits}, along with 95\% \CL limits for scenarios with 100\% branching fractions to \PH, \PW, or \PZ bosons.
 The maximum likelihood fit produces a slight deficit of data in the signal-enriched regions of single-lepton SRs 2, 3, 5, and 9, contributing to an observed limit that is stronger than the expected limit in branching fractions with significant \PW boson contributions.

 Figure~\ref{fig:boxLimits} presents a scan over many possible branching fraction combinations, varying branching fractions in steps of 0.1 and requiring that $\mathcal{B}(\PQq\PW) + \mathcal{B}(\PQq\PH) + \mathcal{B}(\PQq\PZ) = 1$.
 From the scan, we exclude \PQT quarks with masses below 1.48--1.54\TeV and \PQB quarks with masses below 1.12--1.56\TeV, depending on the branching fraction.
 For both VLQs the strongest sensitivity is to decay modes with multiple top quarks: $\TTbar\to \PQt\PH\PQt\PH$ and $\BBbar \to \PQt\PW\PQt\PW$.
+The sensitivity of the search is dominated by the single-lepton channel, with important contributions derived particularly from the multilepton channel in branching fraction scenarios with significant $\PQt\PZ$ decays.

 These limits are the strongest to date for \TTbar production and for \BBbar production with \PQB quark decays to \PW bosons.
-When compared to the previous analysis of 2016 data, the neural network jet identification and event classification methods in the single-lepton channel contributed to expected limits that reach beyond the increased luminosity of the dataset.
+In this analysis, the use of the neural network jet identification and event classification methods in the single-lepton channel contributed significantly to limits that reach beyond those expected simply from the increased size of the present data set over that used previously.